Prime Rib Perfection

 Step 4 – Reverse Sear

-Crank up the heat in the oven: 475° to 500° and return the roast for 15 minutes, this will brown the outside to beautiful, crisp perfection.
-This is called reverse-searing and saves the mess and calories of browning a roast in a frying pan with oil.
+Crank up the heat in the oven: 500° to 550° and return the roast for 15 minutes, this will brown the outside to beautiful, crisp perfection.
+Reverse searing saves the mess of browning in a frying pan with oil.

 Enjoy!